 The pages of this manual have embedded headers and footers to assist the user in identifying his or her exact position within the manual.
 The header provides the section number followed by its name.
-The footer identifies the product on the left, and the page number to the right side of the page.
+The footer identifies the product on the left, the manual's part number in the center, and the page number to the right side of the page.